mrwangyou/DBRL/doc/QuickStart_en.md

 ```
 which represents the X-coordinate(÷100), Y-coordinate(÷100)、Z-coordinate(÷50), heading, pitch(×4)and roll(×4) of the plane， and the X-coordinate(÷100), Y-coordinate(÷100)、Z-coordinate(÷50), heading(×100), pitch(×100)and roll(×100) of the missile.

-DogfightEnv needs to be connected to Dogfight 2.
+DogfightEnv needs to be connected to Dogfight 2 while simulating.
 Its constructor function takes host and port as input.

 ```python
 class DogfightEnv(Env):